 Docents of the Fine Arts Museums provide tours of the permanent collections and special exhibitions at the de Young and Legion of Honor.
-Their service follows extensive training, through seminars and continuing education lectures.
-With additional training they also provide private group, school group, and access tours, and participate in our Art Talks program, which offers lectures for the community on museum-related topics.
+Their service follows extensive training, including seminars and continuing education lectures.
+With additional training, they also provide private group, school group, and access tours, and participate in our Art Talks program, which offers lectures for the community on museum-related topics.

 Enhance your visit to the museum with a permanent collection or special exhibition tour.
 Choose from a self-guided audio tour (rental fees apply) or one of the many daily docent-led tours.
 See the daily tours schedule in the calendar listings for de Young and the Legion .